bsericks/rust-rtx-one-weekend/README.md

 Rust implementation of [Ray Tracing in One Weekend](https://raytracing.github.io/)

-Just a little hobby exercize to teach myself Rust basics.
+Just a little hobby exercise to teach myself Rust basics.

 Final render!